 Logan welcomes all visitors and aims to provide the best possible access to everyone in order that they enjoy their visit whatever their specific requirements.

 Please note, there are currently new health and safety measures in place during this time to protect our visitors, as well as some restrictions to facilities and services.
-Please read about visiting us during Covid-19 and refer to our Access Guide for more information.
+Please read about visiting us during Covid-19 and refer to our Access Guide (word doc) for more information.

 - A map with designated route for wheelchair and mobility scooter users